jeffpar/lonedissent/_pages/transcripts/featured/steward-machine-co-v-davis.md

   <p>Now, answering Your Honor's question, I do not believe that under our form of government the Federal Government is empowered ever to take cure of direct relief, except in the face of an immediately existing imperious necessity, that it is only as the result of a breakdown of all else and a threat to the existence of the Government itself and its people that that power comes into existence, ex necessitate rci, and that therefore it cannot be anticipated or provided against further, of course, than for the Federal Government, if it sees fit to accumulate a Treasurer’s reserve for that purpose.</p>
   <p><b>MR. JUSTICE BRANDEIS</b>: And, in spite of the experience that we just passed through, that the Government must hold its hands and hope that the situations, when they come up upon, if they do come lip again, may be met in the same way, we know not how?</p>
   <p>That is, there is no such thing as preparedness, legally?</p>
-  <p>Mr. Mr. Sterne</speaker> <text>There is no such thing: as a preparedness that in any way extends the power of the Federal Government, which it did not possess otherwise.</p>
+  <p><b>MR. STERNE</b>: There is no such thing: as a preparedness that in any way extends the power of the Federal Government, which it did not possess otherwise.</p>
   <p><b>MR. JUSTICE BRANDEIS</b>: But the Federal Government of course, had the power to lay taxes.</p>
   <p>I do not suppose there could be any question but what the, Federal Government could levy a tax, and could accumulate a large reserve in its Treasury, so that it had just as well accumulate, so far as the power goes, billions as well as it does hundreds of millions, had it not ?</p>
   <p><b>MR. STERNE</b>: I should think so, Your Honor.</p>